List1wsbmm/list_one_backend/README.md

 3. Run the Docker container: `docker run -p 5000:5000 my-flask-app`
 4. Open a web browser and go to `http://localhost:5000/`

+## locust testing

+Complete how to start.

+Start local environment.
+You can use command: pip install pipenv and run using: pipenv shell.
+Start new terminal and use command: pip install locust.
+Run locust using command: locust.
+Use the web browser and paste a link: http://localhost:8089.

 ## License

 No license, do what you want.